arcusmaximus/VNTranslationTools/README.md

 If the game doesn't reference d2d1.dll, you can use the files from the "VersionProxy" folder to turn the DLL into a version.dll proxy instead.
 If the game doesn't reference version.dll either, you can use [DLLProxyGenerator](https://github.com/nitrog0d/DLLProxyGenerator/releases/tag/v1.0.0) to create proxy code for a DLL it does reference.

-The source code comes with an empty "EnginePatches" class where you can add game hooks specific for the engine you're working with.
+The source code comes with an empty "EnginePatches" class where you can add game-specific hooks.
 Microsoft's [Detours](https://github.com/microsoft/Detours) library is already included.